percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `{}`       |

-The [Kubernetes emptyDir volume  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), i.e. the directory which will be created on a node, and will be accessible to the Config Server Pod containers
+The [Kubernetes emptyDir volume  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), i.e. the directory which will be created on a node, and will be accessible to the Config Server Pod containers.

 ### `sharding.configsvrReplSet.volumeSpec.hostPath.path`